HairforceNiko/EDS124BR/README.md

 Repeats: Write a Program(click the image to check the video):
 [![IMAGE ALT TEXT](repeat.png)](https://youtu.be/rOnDDMkzTtE)

-Repeats: Write a Program(click the image to check the video):
+Teaching Programming Portfolio - Lesson Plan(click the image to check the video):
 [![IMAGE ALT TEXT](quest.png)](https://youtu.be/A8fXWROwCmk)